20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 I_{obs} = I_{emit} \frac{\lambda_{emit}^3}{\lambda_{obs}^3}
 $$

-Note that this equation is linear in terms of intensity, which is often a useful property
+This equation is linear in terms of intensity, which is often a useful property

 Once we have our new wavelength(s) $\lambda_{obs}$, and $I_{obs}$, in theory we have everything we need to render our our final colour.
 We just have two unknowns, which are our initial intensity, and the initial wavelength(s)